|USS Missouri as taken from the launch on the way to World War II Valor in the Pacific National Monument.|

 With over 1.5 million websites with historical data dedicated to the tragic loss of life at Pearl Harbor on December 7, 1941, we’ve gleaned a few facts to share with our readers.
 If you’re seeking additional information, if you’ll type “Pearl Harbor” into any search engine, you could easily spend years reading the most pertinent information.

 To avoid redundancy, today we’re sharing information from History.com from this specific link.
-We’ve used quotation marks to indicate their content which include two photos.
-(The remaining photos presented both today and tomorrow in our posts were taken by Tom on Monday’s tour of the historic site).
+We’ve used quotation marks to indicate their content which includes two photos.
+(The remaining photos presented both today and tomorrow in our posts, were taken by Tom on Monday’s tour of the historic site).

 |This is the entrance and exit to the World War II Valor in the Pacific National Monument, closed off while tourists were inside the building.
 (Good photo, Tom!)|